 After breakfast, the coffee pickers then head out to the coffee plantations.
 Some live on the plantation grounds in makeshift camps, so the walk is very short, while others must travel by foot for as much as an hour in rough terrain to reach the fields.

 Careful attention is paid to ensure only the ripe red coffee cherries are picked.
 This produces the best flavor for the coffee bean, akin to the ripest tomato tasting better than an unripened one.
-If someone were to trip or drop their basket, they must pick each and every spilled coffee cherry, since their pay depends on the amount of coffee they pick.
+A bright red coffee cherry does not come off the tree easily.
+It must be forcibly plucked off.
+After hours of this, your fingertips start to hurt.
+Dark red (almost crimson red) cherries are much easier to pick.

 While the adults are on the coffee plantations, the children stay back in the villages, with the oldest child acting as the supervisor.
 Many times the children come along to help their parents with the coffee picking (some as young as four years old).
 The extra helping hands mean more coffee can be harvested and therefore more money.
 Even though child labor laws prohibit this practice, it is still quite common.